 Turn your Father’s Day shopping into a force for good.
 Shop at smile.amazon.com/ch/39-1646182 and Amazon donates to Saukville Area Historical Society, Inc..

 The Crossroads Museum has historical, story-telling items that have been donated throughout the years to preserve our history, and it is time to have these items cleaned, organized and archived for preservation.
-We are requesting your help Thursday mornings during the month of June from 9am to noon.
+We are requesting your help Thursday mornings during the month of June from 9 a.m. to 2 p.m.
 Many hands make work light!
 We hope you will consider coming to the Crossroads Museum to help out.

 |Join the Wisconsin Historical Society for their FREE 2019 Local History|

 Webinars Presented by the Local History-Field Services Office of